echoes-xyz/mongoose-geojson-schema/README.md

 # mongoose-geojson-schema

 ## About

-Schema definitions for GeoJSON types for use with Mongoose JS.
+Schema definitions for GeoJSON types for use with [Mongoose JS](http://mongoosejs.com/), a mongodb object model.

-The [GeoJSON Schema](http://geojson.org/) specifies geospatial data types for use in various JSON-based projects.
+The [GeoJSON Schema](http://geojson.org/) specifies geospatial data types for use in JSON-based projects.
 This package aims to make those data types available to those wanting to employ them in a [mongoose schema](http://mongoosejs.com), with validation following the strict guidelines available on the GeoJSON website.
 The following data types are available:
 * Point
 * MultiPoint
 * LineString